MasterGoop2000/PixelPets-Version-Gerald/README.md

 Welcome!

-To download Gerald, download the Pixel Pets.exe file.
+To download Gerald, download the PixelPets V1.zip file and run the .application file.
+Do not touch anything else.

 Future updates will be made.